rickrodness/cse15l-lab-reports/lab-report-5/lab-report-5.md

 **Body:**
 Hi student,

 It looks like an indexing issue in the merge loop.
-Can you insert a print statement in the MERGE method to print the contents of RESULT at each step of the loop and share the output?
+Can you insert a print statement in the `merge` method to print the contents of `result` at each step of the loop and share the output?
 This could give us more insight into how the elements are being merged.

 ---